Seabrook Island Wildlife Profile: The Loggerhead Sea Turtle

 Image Courtesy of Olivia Helsel

-It’s Loggerhead Sea Turtle Nesting Season for Seabrook Island, SC beaches!
+It’s Loggerhead Sea Turtle Nesting Season for South Carolina Beaches!

-Watching sea turtles hatch and make their way onto the pristine coastal South Carolina sand is one of the most memorable wildlife experiences for visitors to Seabrook Island.
+Watching sea turtles hatch and make their way into the blue waters of the Atlantic Ocean is one of the most memorable wildlife experiences for residents and visitors of Seabrook Island.
 Read on to learn more about our treasured South Carolina loggerhead sea turtles and where to watch them hatch in South Carolina during this summer’s nesting season.

 The Loggerhead Sea Turtle Life Cycle